 - ➤ Practise counting groups of objects.
 Pose questions such as, how many altogether?
 Can we find half?
-How many would we have if we had 1 more or 1 less? - Count out loud with your child saying the names of numbers clearly. - ➤ Show numbers to your child, particularly those in the environment e.g. price labels, number plates, house numbers, road names, numbers in the aisles of the supermarket numbers are everywhere! - > Sing songs or rhymes with numbers in them; 10 in the bed, 5 little ducks, 10 fat sausages, etc. - 34333 358 - Read stories with numbers in them e.g. The Very Hungry Caterpillar. - > Count using fingers as a visual aid. - ➤ Encourage children to identify shapes around them, you'll be surprised what they find! - > Enjoy using shapes and colours to make patterns using paint or felt tips. - ➤ Apply mathematics to real life size, weight, capacity, position, distance, time and money.
+How many would we have if we had 1 more or 1 less? - Count out loud with your child saying the names of numbers clearly.

+- Show numbers to your child, particularly those in the environment e.g. price labels, number plates, house numbers, road names, numbers in the aisles of the supermarket numbers are everywhere! - ➤ Sing songs or rhymes with numbers in them; 10 in the bed, 5 little ducks, 10 fat sausages, etc. - ➤ Read stories with numbers in them e.g. The Very Hungry Caterpillar.

+- > Count using fingers as a visual aid. - Encourage children to identify shapes around them, you'll be surprised what they find! - Enjoy using shapes and colours to make patterns using paint or felt tips. - ➤ Apply mathematics to real life size, weight, capacity, position, distance, time and money. - Subitise (to arrive suddenly and not count) by showing small quantities in familiar patterns ie: recognising patterns on a dice), or by revealing and hiding numbers of objects.